Feeling The Heavens

 Feeling the Heavens

 This story is part of an ongoing series of editorials in which HMML curators and catalogers examine how specific themes appear across HMML’s digital collections.
-Dr. Catherine Walsh looks at The Celestial in this story from the Art & Photographs collection.
+Dr. Catherine Walsh looks at The Celestial in this story from Special Collections.

 In summer of 1917, the New York-based artist Rockwell Kent made a bold decision.
 Accompanied by his 9-year-old son, Rockwell III (Rocky), the artist boarded a train to Vancouver, British Columbia.
 From there, they took a series of boats ever northward, finally arriving at remote Fox Island, in Resurrection Bay, Alaska, where they would live in a cabin of a trapper they befriended, Olson, for the next several months.